wragge/hansard-language/data/words/multiculturalism-hofreps-1970/contexts.md

 * It agrees there is a need to change the direction of its services to migrants and that further steps to encourage **multiculturalism** are needed.

 * The proposals are in the fields of initial settlement; English language teaching; communication; information; voluntary, self-help and Good Neighbour Council services; special need and special groups; **multiculturalism**; ethnic media; and co-ordination and consultation.

+* **Multiculturalism** is a concept we and others in the world know too little about.